 The CashEssentials Cash&Crises portal is designed to offer aid agencies a closer look into the payments landscape, its stakeholders, and more specifically, the overall cash cycle.
 The content focuses on lesser known issues related to cash and its management, from the actual cost of various types of transactions, to the role of central banks in crisis situations; the unintended consequences of mobile payments; how foreign exchange works, and more.

-The material provided here, including a series of audiographics, is based on data and official interviews with a diverse range of banking and cash management officials.
+The material provided here is based on data and official interviews with a diverse range of banking and cash management officials.
 It is designed to provide bite-size content to better understand the mechanisms of the payments industry and the vital role that cash, in all its forms, plays within in.

 Below is an Audiographic Series for you to enjoy and further understand how cash is managed for society in times of crisis